Guide: studying in Finland

 Alexis Brown on Unsplash

 Here you will find information you may need if you are planning or beginning studies in Finland.
-The page is also a checklist for students.
+This page is also a checklist for students.

-Also take a look at the Moving to Finland checklist, which lists general advice if you are moving to Finland.
+See also the guide Guide: moving to Finland, which lists general advice if you are moving to Finland.

 Education